totten/loco/README.md

     pid_file: '$LOCO_SVC_VAR/php-fpm.pid'
 ```

-The `redis` service is easy to define because it accepts most configuration via command-line arguments.
-Note the use of `$LOCO_SVC_VAR` to put any runtime data in a managed data folder.
+In this example, the `redis` service is easy to define because it accepts most configuration via command-line arguments.
+Note that any persistent data is directed to a managed data folder (`$LOCO_SVC_VAR` aka `.loco/var/redis`).

 For `php-fpm`, we need a config file to set some options.
 One creates a template (e.g. `.loco/config/php-fpm/php-fpm.conf.loco.tpl` per convention) which incorporates the environment variables, as with: